-This document provides preparation instructions for the first of the two seminars forming part of the examination for the course Physics of Galaxies in 2016.
+This document provides instructions for the second of the three seminars forming part of the examination for the course Physics of Galaxies in 2017.
 This is a role-playing exercise that will cast you into situations that scientists (and especially astronomers) frequently encounter, yet in general tend to be rather poorly prepared for.